Nowcasting vs Forecasting

 How to Find Awesome Open-Source Projects on GitHub?

 If you want to learn from real-world code or start contributing to open source, you need to know how to search smart.
-GitHub is a gold mine for developers, you just have to know how to dig.
+GitHub is a gold mine for developers; you have to learn how to dig.
 Master GitHub Search Filters GitHub supports advanced search operators.
-For example: machine learning language:python stars:>500 pushed:>2024-01-01 license:mit […]
+For example: machine learning language:python stars:>500 pushed:>2024-01-01 license:mit This […]

 Read more.